Detecting gravitational wave background with equivalent configurations in the network of space based optical lattice clocks: Sensitivity curves

 Here, $H_0$ is the present-day Hubble parameter, conventionally written as $H_0 = 100\,h~\mathrm{km\,s^{-1}\,Mpc^{-1}}$.
-To avoid dependence on the specific value of the dimensionless parameter $h$, we use $H_0/h\simeq 3.24\times 10^{-18}~\mathrm{s^{-1}}$, and the results of $\Omega_nh^2$ are plotted in Fig.~\ref{fig:7}.
-The OLC detector network configuration (b) demonstrates superior sensitivity to LISA and Taiji in both the low and high frequency bands.
-For shorter arm length and in the high frequency band, TianQin demonstrates better sensitivity to that of the OLC detector network configuration (b).
+To avoid dependence on the specific value of the dimensionless parameter $h$, we use $H_0/h\simeq 3.24\times 10^{-18}~\mathrm{s^{-1}}$, and the results of $\Omega_nh^2$ are plotted in Fig.~\ref{NoiseEnergy}.
+The OLC detector network configuration in Fig.~\ref{orbit} shows better sensitivity than LISA and Taiji in both the low and high frequency bands.
 The medium frequency regime around millihertz corresponds to the most sensitive band for LISA and Taiji, where they achieve relatively superior sensitivity.
+TianQin exhibits better strain spectral sensitivity than the OLC detector network configuration in Fig.~\ref{orbit} in the frequency range above $10^{-4}$ Hz, whereas the OLC configuration is superior in the low-frequency regime.